golemfactory/golem-architecture/00-mission.md

 # How Golem is used

-Each requestor defines a **job** (e.g. an executable) and a set of minimal **requirements**, which should be satisfied by the resources (called **provider** nodes) allocated for the job.
+Each requestor defines a **job** (e.g. an executable for a service to be deployed) and a set of minimal **properties**, which should be satisfied by the resources managed by the selected provider **nodes** allocated for the job.
 Golem network takes care of selecting providers matching the requirements and deploying the job on these nodes.

 The job might be a batch-processing (i.e. non-interactive) program, or an interactive network-aware service.
+Golem does not also make any assumptions with regards whether the job will be stateless or stateful.

 # Level of service and other requirements